jidongbsu/cs452-cthreads-library/README.md

 - Creating a large piece of system software in stages.
 - Gaining a deep understanding of user-level thread libraries.
 - Understanding how to implement a round robin scheduler.
-- Practicing on managing a queue data structure.
+- Practicing on managing queue data structures.
 - Understanding how to implement a lock.
 - Understanding how to implement a semaphore.